Volunteering In Honduras: The Honduras Child Alliance Story

 by James Dyde

-Eve Horowitz has concerns.
+Eve Horowitz is worried.
 She’s sitting in Pennsylvania while El Porvenir, Honduras is under threat from one of the most brutal rainy seasons that Central America has experienced for a long time.

 We’re at the end of October 2017 and everybody is looking forward to November.
 November in Central America is a transition month from the wet to the dry season.